ErpNetDocs/tech/modules/general/products/serial-numbers/index.md

 ## Usage In Documents

-Whether a product should be used with or without Serial Numbers is a property set in its definition - *Is Serialized* field.
+Whether a product should be used with or without Serial Numbers, is a property set in its definition - *Is Serialized* field.
 If a product is not serialized, Serial Numbers are **forbidden** when working with this product.
 If it is serialized, than serial number usage is **required** in Transactions and Reconciliations, and in the other documents it is **allowed**, but not required.

 Usually, Serial Numbers are entered in the Transactions and Reconciliations.
 In the previous documents (Receiving orders, Sales orders etc.) the user is able to enter a serial number but such kind of usage is rare.
 If the serial number is not entered, for example in the Receiving order, the user may enter just one row with the quantity of **10 PCS** and breaking down this row to 10 separated rows with different Serial Numbers and quantity of **1 PCS** happens in the Transaction.
 The main way to break down one row to several with different Serial Numbers happens through the Barcode commands panel for Store orders execution.